oleksiyk/kafka/README.md

 * `maxBytes` - maximum size of messages in a fetch response
 * `clientId` - ID of this client, defaults to 'no-kafka-client'
 * `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
-* `sessionTimeout` - session timeout in ms, min 6000, max 30000, defaults to 15000
+* `sessionTimeout` - session timeout in ms, min 6000, max 30000, defaults to `15000`
-* `heartbeatTimeout` - delay between heartbeat requests in ms, defaults to 1000
+* `heartbeatTimeout` - delay between heartbeat requests in ms, defaults to `1000`
 * `retentionTime` - offset retention time in ms, defaults to 1 day (24 * 3600 * 1000)
-* `startingOffset` - starting position (time) when there is no commited offset, defaults to Kafka.LATEST_OFFSET
+* `startingOffset` - starting position (time) when there is no commited offset, defaults to `Kafka.LATEST_OFFSET`
 * `recoveryOffset` - recovery position (time) which will used to recover subscription in case of OffsetOutOfRange error, defaults to Kafka.LATEST_OFFSET
+* `asyncCompression` - boolean, use asynchronouse decompression instead of synchronous, defaults to `false`

 ## GroupAdmin (consumer groups API)